 - Ladies, make sure your bag is a crossbody with a thick strap.

-- Mask mandate is still in effect in Spain.
+- The mask mandate is still in effect in Spain.
 You must wear it at all times indoors but if you’re out walking around you can leave it off.

 - Keep an eye on the weather.
 It was warm and in the 70s a week before our trip but it was cold and rainy when we got there.
 Glad we brought jackets!